 A formal (written and communicated) plan to continue the salary of certain employees in the event they become disabled.
-Also know as Salary Continuation Plan.
+Also known as Salary Continuation Plan.

 Recovery Disability Rider:

-A rider which provides reduced benefits when an insured returns to work following a compensable period of total disability.
+A rider that provides reduced benefits when the insured returns to work following a compensable period of total disability.

 Recurrent Periods of Disability: